biswain2309/PlanetlyTask/README.md

 * API also provides carbon usage details for selected user.
 * Unit Test Cases are available for major end points.
 You can run them through `python3 manage.py test`
 * API documentation is available on `localhost:8000` and can be accessed through Swagger.

+## Challenges
+* Writing test cases for modules that is behind the token authentication.
+* Handling filter and sorting in API  from django_filters.

 ## Area of improvements